-Admittedly, I’m a wanderlust.
+Admittedly, I’m a wanderlust, and I must go green when I travel.
 Years spent working in aviation and moonlighting as a travel writer in my past life (ie. pre-Mom days) gave me a thirst for exploration.
 I’ve traveled throughout North American, across the pond to England and explored in Europe and Japan.
 Back in those seemingly carefree days, I still cared about the environment but I didn’t spend much time thinking about the impact and energy consumption I and the $1.3 trillion industry was having on our planet.
 According to “The Green Book,” (Three Rivers Press) air travel alone is “fast becoming the largest contributor of green-house gas emissions.”
 I see things a little different now.
 I’m more educated, but I’ve still got the travel bug.

 Before You Go

 - Do a run through: make sure appliances are unplugged, mail and newspaper delivery has been stopped and lights are off

 - Get the Right Temperature: Make sure shades and blinds are pulled, and set your thermostats.
 The Green Book recommends 50-degrees for cold months and 85-degrees for the heat.

 - eTicket for less waste.
 That’s right, buy electronic ticketing “the airline industry could save as much as $3 billion annually by eliminating paper tickets altogether” (The Green Book, pg.
 27)

 - Purchasing Carbon Offsets.
 The editors of TreeHugger awarded TerraPass the “Best Carbon Offset Provider” for 2010 and 2011.

 At the Hotel